rsocket/rsocket/Protocol.md

 KEEPALIVE frames MUST always use Stream ID 0 as they pertain to the Connection.

-KEEPALIVE frames MUST be initiated by the client and sent periodically.
+KEEPALIVE frames MUST be initiated by the client and sent periodically with the (__R__)espond flag set.
+A reasonable time interval between client KEEPALIVE frames SHOULD be 500ms.

+KEEPALIVE frames MAY be initiated by the server and sent upon application request with the (__R__)espond flag set.

-Reception of a KEEPALIVE frame on a server indicates the client is alive.
-A server MUST send a KEEPALIVE frame back to the client upon reception of a KEEPALIVE.
+Reception of a KEEPALIVE frame with the (__R__)espond flag set MUST cause a client or server to send back a KEEPALIVE with the (__R__)espond flag __NOT__ set.
+The data in the received KEEPALIVE MUST be echoed back in the generated KEEPALIVE.

-A client may add data to a KEEPALIVE frame that is echoed back on the KEEPALIVE frame to the client.

-A reasonable time interval between KEEPALIVE frames SHOULD be 500ms.
+Reception of a KEEPALIVE by a server indicates to the server that the client is alive.

+Reception of a KEEPALIVE by a client indicates to the client that the server is alive.

 Frame Contents